michaels729/poker-hands/README.md

 2. From the root of the cloned repo, run the following:
 <pre><code>mvn clean package</code></pre>

-The command above will build an executable JAR file as well as run a suite of unit tests.
-There will be an executable jar in the <code>target</code>
+The command above will build an executable JAR file and run a suite of unit tests.
+There will be an executable jar in the <code>target</code> directory that gets created.
-directory created.

 ### How to execute
 You will need to create a test file with 5 lines representing cards.
 Each line